MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo apt-get install <package-name>`

+See [packages.microsoft.com](https://packages.microsoft.com/) to find the list of supported Linux distributions and versions.
+Once the packages.microsoft.com repo has been installed an updated, you can use the package manager to list the packages available from Microsoft.
+For example: `apt list repository-packages packages-microsoft-prod list`

 ### Red Hat-based Linux distributions

 The Red Hat Package Manager (rpm) instructions assume that the package client command is `dnf` but some rpm-based Linux distributions might be using other package managers, such as `tdnf`.